-Check out our recipe for Instant Pot Parmesan Garlic Chicken Pasta- Buffalo Wild Wings Sauce!
+Check out our recipe for Instant Pot Parmesan Garlic Chicken Pasta made with Buffalo Wild Wings Sauce!
+Using store-bought sauce adds amazing flavor and makes this recipe super easy to make without having to buy a bunch of extra ingredients.

-At our house, we LOVE pasta, chicken and chicken wings.
-My go-to flavors for chicken wings is a medium sauce or garlic parmesan sauce.
+At our house, we LOVE pasta, chicken, and chicken wings.
+My go-to flavor for chicken wings is a medium sauce or garlic parmesan sauce.
 I like to have a little kick to the wings, but not so hot that you can’t taste anything for days.
 I was so pleasantly surprised when I came across the Buffalo Wild Wings sauces at the store the other day….and they had my two favorites!!
-Last time I went to the store, I picked up a couple of bottles of the spicy garlic sauce and the parmesan garlic sauce.
-If you haven’t seen these sauces yet, check out Costco, Wal-mart or Amazon.
-I have bought them at multiple locations. 🙂

-This recipe uses the parmesan garlic sauce (because it is soooo good!
-I think I could literally eat it by the spoonful….don’t try that at home lol).
-When you mix the Buffalo Wild Wings Parmesan Garlic sauce with pasta, chicken and cheese, you end up with a super rich and creamy dish that is super easy to make.
+My garlic parmesan chicken pasta recipe uses the parmesan garlic sauce (because it is soooo good!
+I think I could literally eat it by the spoonful….(don’t try that at home lol).
+When you mix the Buffalo Wild Wings Parmesan Garlic sauce with pasta, chicken, and cheese, you end up with a super rich and delicious dish that is super easy to make and makes for a great dinner!

-Tips for making Instant Pot Parmesan Garlic Chicken Pasta
+Tips for making Instant Pot Creamy Garlic Parmesan Chicken Pasta

 Yes!
 You can double this recipe.
 When doubling, double all ingredients except the chicken broth.
 Instead of doubling the chicken broth, only add an additional 3 cups instead of 3.5 cups.